Anne Carlsen: Graduate degrees and career in education with significant awards and appointments

-Carlsen wrote several articles on disabled people for regional and national publications.
+Carlsen wrote several articles about people living with disabilities for regional and national publications.
 As Carlsen gained attention as a disabilities advocate, the Crippled Children's School in Jamestown, as it was known, also gained national attention.

 National attention and recognition

 On May 7, 1958, in Washington, D.C., Carlsen was awarded the President's Trophy as Handicapped American of the Year, an award presented annually by the President's Committee on Employment of the Physically Handicapped.
 The presentation was made by then Vice-President Richard M. Nixon.
 Carlsen was nominated for the award by the North Dakota Governor's Committee on Employment of the Handicapped.
 The nomination was supported by the governors of North Dakota, South Dakota, Illinois, Iowa, and Montana as well as numerous former students and scores of officials in the field of rehabilitation.
 She was nominated for and received the award for "devoting her entire lifetime to the rehabilitation and education of severely handicapped children" and for developing "an international reputation for her amazing accomplishments."
 She was described as an inspiration who helped students achieve independence.
 On September 9, 1966, Carlsen received the State of North Dakota's most prestigious award, the Theodore Roosevelt Rough Rider Award, from North Dakota Governor William Guy.
 In 1975, she was inducted into the National Teachers Hall of Fame.
 On October 26, 1985, Dr. Carlsen was inducted into the National Hall of Fame for Persons with Disabilities.
 She was inducted into the Scandinavian-American Hall of Fame in 1988.
 In 1983, President Ronald Reagan appointed Dr. Anne Carlsen vice-chair of the President's Committee on Employing the Handicapped.